brando90/ultimate-utils/prompts/other/dating_conv_starters.md

 To make it enticing and motivate a reponse from her -- it should help her realize or learn something about herself or about you, ideally about common values or interests.
 Example translations:
 ```
-General Format:
+-- General Format:
+> instead of: mudane question,
+instead ask:
-> instead of: mudane question --> instead ask --> deep question that raises her interest in you
+deep question that raises her interest in you
-Examples:
+-- Examples:
-> instead of: what's your favorite book -->  instead ask --> what traits do your top 5 books have in common
+> instead of: what's your favorite book,
+instead ask: what traits do your top 5 books have in common
-> instead of: what is your favorite place to travel -->  instead ask --> what draws you to nations around the world
+> instead of: what is your favorite place to travel,
+instead ask: what draws you to nations around the world
-> instead of: what is your favorite colour --> instead ask --> what is unique about the feeling that you get about your favorite colour
+> instead of: what is your favorite colour -->
+instead ask: what is unique about the feeling that you get about your favorite colour
-> instead of: what's your favorite food --> instead ask --> what is the way that you feel when eating your favorite food that is different from other foods
+> instead of: what's your favorite food,
+instead ask: what is the way that you feel when eating your favorite food that is different from other foods
-> instead of: Who is your favorite artist? --> instead ask: What emotions or memories do your favorite artists' music evoke for you?
+> instead of: Who is your favorite artist?
+instead ask: What emotions or memories do your favorite artists' music evoke for you?
-> instead of: What are your values? --> instead ask: How have your values shaped your decisions and life experiences, and have they evolved over time?
+> instead of: What are your values?
+instead ask: How have your values shaped your decisions and life experiences, and have they evolved over time?

 Instead of: Do you like spicy food?
 Instead ask: How does experiencing different flavors and cuisines influence your appreciation for food and culture?